Instructions for Author

-We invite articles from all Multidiciplinary Field, Pedagogy, Education, Physical Education, Social Science, Behavirol Science, Arts and Commerce, Sports Sciences, Fitness, Movement Science, Biomechanics, Kinsiology, medical specialties like Anatomy, Physiology, Biochemistry, Pharmacology, Pathology, Forensic medicine, Preventive and social medicine, Ophthalmology, ENT, General medicine, Surgery, Obstetrics and Gynecology, Radiology, Anesthesia, and all super-specialty medical Journals.
+We invite articles from all Multidiciplinary Field, Pedagogy, Education, Physical Education, Social Science, Behavirol Science, Arts and Commerce, Sports Sciences, Fitness, Movement Science, Biomechanics, Kinsiology, medical specialties like Anatomy, Physiology, Biochemistry, Pharmacology, Pathology and Health & Fitness Journals.
 The journal is concerned with social progress and teaching and learning aspects, Sports and Fitness Development, Pedagogy, Education, Physical Education, Social Science, Behavirol Science, Arts and Commerce, Sports Sciences, Movement Science, Biomechanics, Kinsiology, medical specialties epidemiological studies, clinical research, Nutrition, preventive medicine and dentistry, health services research, health education, health promotion, health economics, quality of life, analysis of risk and quality assessment.

 The Journal would publish peer-reviewed original research papers, case reports, case series, systematic reviews, meta-analysis, Perspective, editorial, and debates.

 2. Editorial Process